Doris Seale

-Doris Seale (born Doris Marion Seale; July 10, 1936 – February 17, 2017) was a Santee Dakota, Abenaki and Cree librarian, poet, writer, and educator.
+Doris Seale (born Doris Marion Cota; July 10, 1936 – February 17, 2017) was an American librarian, poet, writer, and educator.
 She worked as a librarian for 45 years.
-She has written about Native Americans sending positive messages to children.
-Her work has helped to educate teachers about the truth about Native American people and cultures.
 She was a co-founder of Oyate, an advocacy and education organization which reviews children's literature to ensure it treats Native Americans with "historical accuracy, cultural appropriateness and without anti-Indian bias and stereotypes".

 She wrote poetry and non-fiction that focused on these themes.
 Her last published work, A Broken Flute: The Native Experience in Books for Children, dealt with issues of cultural appropriation.
 It included a chapter on deconstructing the myths perpetuated about the first Thanksgiving, helping educators create more culturally appropriate activities for the holiday.
 Her activism extended into other areas of her work.
 When she received the ALA Equity Award in 2001, the ceremony was being held at the Marriott Hotel in San Francisco, a hotel that was in a labor dispute with its workers.
 Seale joined that picket line rather than go inside to accept her award.